Alpu power station

 In May 2013, a study by Turkey's General Directorate of Mining Affairs (Maden İşletmeleri Genel Müdürlüğü, or MİGEM) concluded that the Alpu district of Eskişehir province holds over 900 million tons of coal reserves.
 MİGEM announced plans to find a developer for a 300 MW coal-fired power plant in Alpu district.
 It was planned for operation in 2019, with plans to expand up to 6000 MW.

 Privatization tendering of the power station and Eskişehir Alpu Coal fields was due to be completed in January 2018 but has been postponed for the third time and is now due 15 August.
 According to Selahattin Anaç, the former general manager of TKI, it is unclear whether the exploratory drilling data is to international standards.
 He also said that to work 3 or 4 seams to produce homogeneous coal would be costly.
+A tender scheduled for August 2018 was delayed until October 2018, and that tender has now been delayed to February 2019.

 Capacity and cost